-It's a point of distinction rarely appreciated outside the exclusive culture of golf.
-Groomed, nourished, and perfected - it's tough to improve so mature an art form.
-Yet, the managers and groundskeepers at Southern Hills Country Club (SHCC) in Tulsa, Oklahoma, have raised the bar
+The playing surface: it's a point of distinction rarely appreciated outside the exclusive culture of golf.
+Groomed, nourished, perfected; it's tough to improve so mature an art form.
+Yet, the managers and groundskeepers at Southern Hills Country Club in Tulsa, Oklahoma, have raised the bar.